mostjs/core/docs/api.rst

 .. code-block:: haskell

-  delay :: int -> Stream a -> Stream a
+  delay :: Delay -> Stream a -> Stream a

 Timeshift a :ref:`Stream` by *n* milliseconds. ::